yrechtman/hiring-site/content/jd.md

 ## Backgrounds

-The strongest candidates will have some combination of network, exposure, and experience in the startup world.
-People with startup backgrounds who have worked in fast-moving environments and have something to show for it.
+The strongest candidates have worked at or founded a startup and have something to show for it.
+Shipped work beats a clean resume.
+If you can't point to a thing you built, ran, shipped, or hosted, this is probably not the right role yet - go do that first and come back.

-I'm also interested in new grads who are earlier in that journey but have demonstrated genuine interest: you've been writing about startups, doing internships, attending events, building things, or otherwise showing that this world is where you want to be, not just where you're applying.
+New grads welcome if the evidence is there: you've been writing about startups, building things, running events, doing internships that mattered.
+Please don't drop out to take this job.
+If you're a senior, graduate first.

-If you're coming from banking or consulting, the bar is higher and I expect extracurriculars.
+If you're coming from banking or consulting, the bar is higher and I expect the extracurriculars to carry the weight.

 ---